volojs/volo/volo/add/doc.md

   installs it.
 * http://some.domain.com/path/to/archive.tar.gz#specific/file.js: Download
   the tar.gz file and only install specific/file.js.
+* symlink:path/to/directory/or/file.js: Creates a symlink to the specific location in the project.
+If it is a directory and the project using the directory is an AMD project, an adapter module will also be created.

 If **localName** is specified then that name is used for the installed name.
 If the installed item is a directory, the directory will have this name.
 If